deltachat/deltachat-pages/en/help.md

 Enabling "Only Fetch from DeltaChat folder" makes sense if you have **both**:

 - enabled a server-side rule to move all messages with Chat-Version header to the DeltaChat folder, and
-- have set the "Show classic emails" setting to "no, chats only".
+- have set the "Show Classic E-Mails" setting to "No, chats only".

 In this case, Delta Chat doesn't need to watch the Inbox, and it's enough to only watch the DeltaChat folder.